March 17, 2021

 Ideally, you’d simply add money to the holding that is underweight and no selling is needed.
 It’s roughly the same in retirement, when it’d be better to sell the best recent performer from your portfolio to get some cash.

 The goal wasn’t maximum possible diversification.
 Instead, I see diversification as insurance against the off chance that Australia does poorly over the next few decades.
-And I don’t need to own every stock from every country in the world to do that.

 There are plenty of other combinations and options that we could point out, but these are probably the most noteworthy.